visit-dav/visit/docs/SphynxDocs/StartupOptions/index.rst

                              May not be compatible with all window managers.
         -viewerdisplay <dpy> Have the viewer use a different display than the current value of DISPLAY.
-Can be useful for powerwall displays with a separate console.
+Can be useful for power wall displays with a separate console.
         -cycleregex <string> A regex-style regular expression to be used in extracting cycle numbers from file names.
 It is best to bracket this string in single